Prague with Kids: Castles, Chimney Cakes, and Why This City Belongs on Your List

 Getting Around and Practical Tips

-Stay organized with packing cubes to manage layers - Prague can be cool in the morning and warm by afternoon, especially in spring and fall.
+Stay organised with packing cubes to manage layers - Prague can be cool in the morning and warm by afternoon, especially in spring and fall.
+European hotel rooms are tiny, so packing tight matters more than you think.
 A good kids' travel backpack is essential for carrying water, snacks, and the inevitable souvenir acquisitions.
 Comfortable shoes with good grip are crucial - the cobblestones are beautiful but uneven, and you'll walk a lot.

 The best time to visit is May through June or September through October.
 Summer is warm and festive but crowded.
 Winter is cold but magical, especially during the Christmas markets.
 Prague is one of those rare cities that manages to be both a major tourist destination and a genuinely livable, authentic place.
 The locals are friendly, the history is fascinating, the food is hearty and affordable, and your kids will feel like they've walked into a real-life fairy tale.
 Because they have.
-Bring a reusable water bottle for everyone - staying hydrated makes a huge difference with kids.
+Bring a reusable water bottle for everyone - tap water in Prague is fine.
 Pack a compact first aid kit - cobblestone blisters are real.

 European Travel Essentials